+I/We authorize

-I/We authorize Rabbi Robert Eisen or his designated representative to sell all hametz located on our premises.
+Rabbi Metz or her designated represen tative to sell all hametz

+located on our premises.

 Home Address:

 City:

 Business Address:

 City:

-I/We understand that this is a legal transaction and that I/we may not partake in these products during the week of Passover.
-I/We understand that these products will be repurchased for our use immediately after Passover.
-Enclosed please find a check for \$ made payable to Congregation Anshei Israel in order to fulfill the mitzvah of Ma'ot Hittim .
-Signature:
+I/We understand that this is a legal tra may not partake in these products duri

+I/We understand that these products our use immediately after Passover. will be repurchased for

+Enclosed please find a check for \$ made

+payable to Congregation Anshei Israe l in order to fulfill the

+mitzvah of Ma'ot Hittim .

-Congregation Anshei Israel 5550 E. 5 th St. • Tucson, AZ 85711
+Congregation Anshei Israel 5550 E. 5th St. • Tucson, AZ 85711